lsst-dm/dm_dev_guide/git/setup.rst

 ==============================

 Rather than entering your GitHub username and password (or 2FA access token) every time you push, you can set up a Git credential helper to manage this for you.
-A credential helper is especially important for working with our :doc:`Git LFS-backed repositories </tools/git_lfs>`.
+A credential helper is especially important for working with our :doc:`Git LFS-backed repositories <git-lfs>`.

 **Mac users** can use the secure OS X keychain: